pranaysy/ETCPy/README.md

 ### Operating System Support
  - GNU/Linux-based distributions (tested on Ubuntu 16.04, 18.04, 20.04)
  - **Currently does not work out of the box on Windows.** Cython and C/C++ build toolchain need to be setup properly for compilation on Windows to work.
-It may work with some gymnastics using MinGW + Visual Studio Build Tools, **currently untested.**
+It may work with some gymnastics using MinGW + Visual Studio Build Tools, **currently untested.** Although does work on WSL!

 ### Dependencies
 For core functionality: